ken-okabe/vanfs/README.md

 The powerful F# compiler  **automatically generates type annotations**  in VSCode editor, eliminating the need for manual typing that TypeScript demands.

+While programmers may want to define fundamental object types that form the backbone of their code, in other places, if the F# compiler warns for a demand of manual type annotations, usually, something is wrong.

+As a result, F# programmers are naturally led to write mathematically consistent and rigorous code; unfortunately, this benefit **rarely** happens in TypeScript.

 ## F# as an AltJS: A Comparison with TypeScript

 F# is generally recognized as running on the [.NET Framework](https://dotnet.microsoft.com/), but just as TypeScript is compiled to JavaScript, F# is also compiled to JavaScript.